bot-ts/docs/usage-1/use-paginator.md

 import * as app from "#app"

 const dynamicPaginator = new app.DynamicPaginator({
-  channel: channel, // Your discord.js channel object async fetchPage(index) {
+  target: channel, // Your discord.js text channel or deferred interaction async fetchPage(index) {
     // Fetch or generate the content for the page at the given index return { content: `Page ${index + 1}` }